Madison Gas and ElectricMadison, Wisconsin

 Energy-saving benefits

-• For your heating bills: By setting back just 3° Fahrenheit, you could save $74 per heating season.
+• For your heating bills: Setting back your thermostat can save you money during the heating season.
 Bigger setbacks save even more.

 • For your air-conditioning bills: If we all reduce our air conditioner use by 10% this summer, we could save enough electricity for 2,400 homes.

-• For our community: If we all set back our thermostats by 1° Fahrenheit this winter, we could save enough gas for 3,100 homes.
+• For our community: If we all set back our thermostats by 1° this winter, we could save enough gas for 4,600 homes.

 Fiction: It costs as much or more to heat a home back up after a setback.
 (Or to cool the house after a summer setup.)

-Fact: The longer your house remains at the lower temperature, the more heat you save.
+Fact: For a gas-fired furnace or boiler, the longer your house remains at the lower temperature, the more heat you save.
+If you have a heat pump or radiant floor heating, setbacks are not recommended.

 Fiction: The house will warm up faster the higher the thermostat is raised.